perintyler/PyFy/README.md

 # PyTy

-PyTy is a library that provides support for interacting with APIs by offering a quick and easy way to create objects that represent data from an API endpoint.
-Type safety is a feature and encodable schemas can be defined to validate REST responses.

-## Installing

 ## Object Encoding

 Schemas can be defined to build objects from raw JSON data.
 To do so, subclass `pyty.Schema`.
 Here's a simple example: